coq/coq/test-suite/README.md

 compile.

 There are also output tests in [`output`](output) which consist of a `.v` file and a `.out` file with the expected output.
+Output tests in this directory are run with coqc in -test-mode.
+Output tests in [`output-coqtop`](output-coqtop) work the same way, but are run with coqtop.

 There are unit tests of OCaml code in [`unit-tests`](unit-tests).
 These tests are contained in `.ml` files, and rely on the `OUnit` unit-test framework, as